DolevKachlon/System-Design-ISA/README.md

 ## How to Run

-**- Compile the VHDL files:** Ensure all VHDL files are compiled in your simulation tool.
+- **Compile the VHDL files:** Ensure all VHDL files are compiled in your simulation tool.
-**- Load the Testbenches:** Load the appropriate testbench file for the module you want to test.
+- **Load the Testbenches:** Load the appropriate testbench file for the module you want to test.

 ### Run the Simulations:
-**-** Execute the testbenches and observe the waveforms or output logs to verify the functionality of each module.
+- Execute the testbenches and observe the waveforms or output logs to verify the functionality of each module.
-**-** Use the WAVE.DO and LIST.DO scripts to set up your waveform and signal list views for better visualization of the simulation results.
+- Use the WAVE.DO and LIST.DO scripts to set up your waveform and signal list views for better visualization of the simulation results.
-**- WAVE.DO:** Sets up the waveform view in the simulation tool.
+- **WAVE.DO:** Sets up the waveform view in the simulation tool.
-**- LIST.DO:** Sets up the signal list for monitoring in the simulation tool.
+- **LIST.DO:** Sets up the signal list for monitoring in the simulation tool.

 ## Conclusion